All Episodes

 He's a descendant, basically.

-He's the next guy after Chavez, who Sean Penn said was a wonderful man and he was proud to call him his friend.
+He's the next guy after Chavez, who Sean Penn said was a wonderful man, and he was proud to call him his friend.

-At a certain point, you need to make money somehow and when you've plunged your entire population into poverty, it's like, ah, yeah, you know, we'll just do the drug thing.
+And when you've plunged your entire population into poverty, it's like, oh, yeah, you know, we'll just do the drug thing.

-And now people like Fonda and Bob Dylan's First Lay have the gall to say that we're fascists.
+And now people like Fonda and Bob Dylan's first lay have the gall to say that we're fascists.

-I don't know what the plans are though at this point, but I would imagine it's something special.
+I don't know what the plans are, though, at this point, but I would imagine it's something special.

 Next chat.

-Okay, next chat from Shells.
+All right, next chat from Shells.

 What's her scheme?